panda3d/panda3d-docs/programming/internal-structures/procedural-generation/custom-vertex-format.rst

 a format builds up the internal tables necessary to use the vertex format for rendering.
-However, once you have registered a format, you can no longer add or remove columns, or modify it in any way; if you want to make changes to the format after this point, you'll have to start over with a new GeomVertexFormat object.
+However, once you have registered a format, you can no longer add or remove columns, or modify it in any way; if you want to make changes to the format after this point, you'll have to start over with a new :class:`.GeomVertexFormat` object.

 .. only:: python